basdds/basdds.github.io/_posts/2020-01-21-Raspberry-Pi-Photowall.md

 **Usage**

-On any PHP capable webserver; download the repo in the documentroot and create this folder structure:
+On any PHP capable webserver; download the repo in the documentroot of your webserver and create this folder structure:

 ```
 /var/www/frame